Sociology and Public Health

 SC 3381.
 Introductory Statistics.
 3 Semester Hours.

 This course introduces the social science application to statistical techniques and introduces both descriptive and inferential statistics.
 It examines statistics as a tool to understanding differences between social groups, to determine if social programs and policies are meeting their objectives, and to explore how and why variables are related to each other.
 We discuss how to critically assess and interpret the statistical data and conclusions shown in the media, the diverse way social scientists gather, interpret, and evaluate data, and the real-life application of statistical techniques to sociological data and the interpretation of results.
-Prerequisite: Introduction to Sociology –SC1311 and MT 1301 or MT 1302 or MT 1303 or MT 1305 Additional fee associated with this course.
+Prerequisite: Introduction to Sociology –SC1311 and MT 1301 or MT 1302 or MT 1303 or MT 1305.
+MT 1302 preferred.
+Additional fee associated with this course.
 See fee schedule for details at https://www.stmarytx.edu/admission/financial-aid/tuition/.

 SC 3383.
 Understanding Fertility and Reproductive Health.
 3 Semester Hours.